zhaorw02/GEM/GEM-VLA/README.md

 ### VLM + RDT Training (from scratch)

-Train Qwen3-VL-2B jointly with an RDT action expert from scratch:
+Train VLM jointly with an RDT action expert from scratch:

 ```bash
 bash train.sh